urschrei/pyzotero/readme.md

 ```

 * `addto_collection(collection, items)`, add the specified item(s) to the specified collection.
 Accepts two arguments: a collection key, and a list of one or more item dicts.
 Collection keys can be obtained by a call to `collections()` (see details above).
 Returns `True` if successful.
+* `deletefrom_collection(collection, item)`, remove the specified item from the specified collection.
+Accepts two arguments: a collection key, and a dict containing item data.
+See the `delete_item()` example for multiple-item removal.
+Returns `True` if successful.

 # Notes #